Attendance is important at St. Nicholas

 provide support, advice and guidance to; parents, children and young people and develop mutual cooperation between home and the school in encouraging good attendance and in addressing identified attendance issues.

-The school policy is translated into practise through the processes and systems we follow.
+The St. Nicholas School Attendance Policy is translated into practise through the processes and systems we follow.
 The escalated approach supports children at each stage, parents who do not engage with support understand why, at times, we must follow this process.

 All staff receive attendance training to support the whole school approach, they understand their role in improving attendance.
 Certain staff are identified to engage in specialist training to continue to support families and children who work with external partners.